Fonts on Macintosh: Subpixel rendering

-OS X/macOS uses subpixel rendering.
+Mac OS X / macOS uses subpixel rendering.
 Version 10.2 introduced subpixel rendering of type and Quartz vector graphics.
 This feature is enabled using the System Preferences panel "General" (10.2) or "Appearance" (10.3), by setting the font smoothing style to "Medium — best for Flat Panel".
-OS X 10.4 introduced an "Automatic" setting which transparently chooses either "Medium" or "Standard," depending on the type of main display.
+Mac OS X 10.4 introduced an "Automatic" setting which transparently chooses either "Medium" or "Standard," depending on the type of main display.
 The quality of the rendering compared to Microsoft's ClearType and FreeType is contested, and is largely a matter of reader preference.
 However, Apple's approach differs from that of ClearType and FreeType in that TrueType hinting instructions are discarded for all but the smallest type sizes.
 This results in more consistency of rendering on Mac OS at the expense of allowing type designers a level of fine tuning through hints.

 Fonts of the original Macintosh

 Approximately 12 fonts were included with the classic Mac OS (versions 1–9).
 With the sole exception of Bill Atkinson's Venice typeface, the fonts included with the original Macintosh were designed by Susan Kare, who also designed most of the Macintosh's original icons.

 The Macintosh was an early example of a mainstream computer using fonts featuring characters of different widths, often referred to as proportional fonts.
 Previously, most computer systems were limited to using monospaced fonts, requiring, for example, i and m to be exactly the same width.
 Vector-based fonts had yet to appear in the personal computer arena, at least for screen use, so all the original Mac's typefaces were bitmaps.
 Fonts were available in multiple sizes; those sizes installed on a system would be displayed in the font menu in an outline style.
+Some fonts would vary in appearance with size, with smaller sizes of one font having tremendous differences from the larger sizes which otherwise stayed truer to the outline version - for instance, in small sizes of Monaco lowercase L and uppercase i were bereft of the distinguishing marks present in larger sizes.

-From System 1 through Mac OS 7.6, the default system fonts for Mac OS were Chicago for menus and window titles and Geneva for Finder icons, and they could not be customized.
-The fonts for Finder icons became customizable starting in System 7.
-It is accessible in the "Views" control panel.
-In Mac OS 8 and Mac OS 9, the default system font was changed to Charcoal menus and window titles, but it could be customized in Preferences.
+From System 1 through Mac OS 7.6, the default system fonts for Mac OS were Chicago for menus and window titles and Geneva for Finder icons, and starting in System 7 the fonts for Finder icons became customizable from the "Views" control panel.
+In Mac OS 8 and 9, Charcoal replaced Chicago as the default system font for menus and window titles, but it could be customized in Preferences.